fedek6/rh-manifest/design-rules/ui-design-bootcamp/typography/selecting-typefaces.md

 > Search a font with a lower contrast (Baskerville is bad, Playfair Display also).

 > Body cannot have too much personality!

+## How to find typefaces?

+> You can create single typeface.
+But good headline gives you more possibilities.

+There two main font types for your project:

+* Body text
+* Display text

+### Display text

+Display text must drag user into rest of the content.

+> Heading must have personality!

+> Lack of good, original display typeface makes content dull & boring.

+> Display text is not about readibility, it's about branding and originality.

+## Pairing

+> You can select third font for meta information (content heavy websites, more content hierarchy).
+For eg. Guardian website has captions under photography (smaller text, lighter color).

+> Third font should be readable even if very small.